-Each opposing side will post in team blocks with 48 hours to post their replies.
+Posts should be made within 48 hours of your opponent's post.
 Additional time may be requested if hours fall on unusual times (early morning, during work/school, etc.).
+Failure to post on time will result in an auto-hit.

-Posting a reply validates previous posts of the opposing team.
+Posting a reply validates previous posts of your opponent.
 Past posts are not up for disputes.
+This does not validate the posts of every member of the opposing team, only the individual(s) you are fighting.

 Players may state their equipment within reason in their opening posts or can refer to their character sheet for equipment, armor, and/or weapons.
 No changes can be made to equipment, weapons, or armor in profiles after engaging in PvP/combat.